The classification of term structure shapes in the two-factor Vasicek model -- a total positivity approach: Abstract

 \section{Abstract}

-Using methods from the theory of total positivity, we provide a full classification of attainable term structure shapes in the two-factor Vasicek model.
+We provide a full classification of all attainable term structure shapes in the two-factor Vasicek model of interest rates.
 In particular, we show that the shapes normal, inverse, humped, dipped and hump-dip are always attainable.
 In certain parameter regimes up to four additional shapes can be produced.
-Our results show that the correlation and the difference in mean-reversion speeds of the two factor processes play a key role in determining the scope of attainable shapes.
-The mathematical tools from total positivity can likely be applied to higher-dimensional generalizations of the Vasicek model and to other interest rate models as well.
+Our results apply to both forward and yield curves and show that the correlation and the difference in mean-reversion speeds of the two factor processes play a key role in determining the scope of attainable shapes.
+The key mathematical tool is the theory of total positivity, pioneered by Samuel Karlin and others in the 1950ies.